Register marriage

 - current certified excerpt from the (electronic) register of births or current certified copy from the register of births (in paper form) from the registry office of the place of birth

-- if your birth was notarized abroad:
+- if your birth was certified abroad:

 - current birth certificate